History of Bosnia and Herzegovina: Early Bosnia

-By the 6th century, Emperor Justinian had re-conquered the area and large parts of the former Western Empire for the Eastern Roman Empire with its capital in Constantinople.
+By the 6th century, Emperor Justinian had re-conquered the area and large parts of the former Western Empire for the Byzantine Empire, named for the ancient city of Byzantium, now the capital of Constantinople since the 330s, established by Emperor Constantine the Great.
 The Slavs, a migratory people from southeastern Europe, were allied by the Eurasian Avars in the 6th century, and together they invaded the Eastern Roman Empire in the 6th and 7th centuries, settling in what is now Bosnia and Herzegovina and the surrounding lands.
 More South Slavs came in a second wave, and according to some scholars were invited by Emperor Heraclius to drive the Avars from Dalmatia on the coast of the Adriatic Sea.
-Around this time the Eastern Romans speaking Latin were evolving into what was called in later centuries as the Byzantine Empire, speaking the Greek (named for the ancient city of Byzantium, now the capital of Constantinople since the 330s, established by Emperor Constantine the Great).
+Around this time the speaking Latin language in northern Balkans was replaced by the Greek language.

 Modern knowledge of Bosnia in the western Balkans during the Dark Ages is patchy.
 Upon the looter invasions by the Avars and Slavs from 6th-9th century, bringing Slavic languages, both probably gave way to feudalism only with the might by the Frankish penetrating into the region in the late 9th century (Bosnia probably originated as one such pre-feudal entity).
 It was also around this time that the Bosnians were Christianized.
 Bosnia, due to its geographic position and terrain, was probably one of the last areas to go through this process, which presumably originated from the urban centers along the Dalmatian coast.

 In addition to the Slavic-speaking population, a good number of romanized people remained in south Bosnia by the year 1000.
 Speaking an Eastern Romance language (related to Romanian), and having retreated into mountainous areas and adopted a pastoralist way of life, they became known as Vlachs.
 With time they assimilated, though maintaining specific customs, and the word Vlach came to indicate any shepherd.
 Being well-versed with horse breeding, Vlachs came to dominate trade and caravan from coastal merchant town towards the interior, growing prosperous and coming to dominate entire regions of Hum, thus merging in Bosnia's medieval feudal society.